gpeyton/ai-devotional/devotional/index_Q2.md

 Learning to keep God first in our hearts and actions.
 *Hymn*: Great Is Thy Faithfulness

-### Day 3: What Is Required in the First Commandment?
+### Day 3: What Is Justification?
-*Catechism Q46*: What is required in the first commandment?
+*Catechism Q50*: What is justification?
-*Catechism A*: The first commandment requireth us to know and acknowledge God to be the only true God, and our God; and to worship and glorify him accordingly.
+*Catechism A*: It is God's forgiving sinners, and treating them as if they had never sinned.
 *Hymn*: To God Be the Glory

 ### Day 4: Jealous